BrianHicks/montage/README.md

 - `on-start` is run when you start doing something
 - `on-break` is run when you start a break
+- `on-stop` is run when a break or session stops

 ## License